metaterminal/metaterminal.fyi/content/fiction/murder-on-the-overland-limited.md

 “Don’t call me that.
 I’m not a cop.”

 “If you were a copper, I would call you a copper.
-Legislative aide doesn’t roll off my tongue, you know.”
+Legislative aide doesn’t roll off the tongue.”

 He said, “If she makes it to San Francisco, she’s going to present the evidence.
 It doesn’t matter how late she gets there, either.
 If she’s a day late, it makes no difference.”